 Through our treasury operations, we seek to manage our balance sheet, including the maintenance of required regulatory reserves, and to optimize profits from our trading portfolio by taking advantage of market opportunities.
 Our domestic trading and securities portfolio includes our regulatory reserve portfolio, as there is no restriction on active management of our regulatory reserve portfolio.
-Our treasury operations include a range of products and services for corporate and small enterprise customers, such as forward contracts and interest rate and currency swaps, and foreign exchange products and services.
+Our treasury operations include a range of products and services for corporate and small enterprise customers, such as forward contracts, interest rate and currency swaps and foreign exchange products and services.

 Our treasury undertakes liquidity management by seeking to maintain an optimum level of liquidity and complying with the cash reserve ratio requirement and ensuring the smooth functioning of all our branches.
 We maintain a balance between interest-earning liquid assets and cash to optimize earnings and undertake reserve management by maintaining statutory reserves, including the cash reserve ratio and the statutory liquidity ratio.

-At February 2018, Indian bank's were required to maintain the statutory liquidity ratio requirement percentage at 19.50% of its domestic net demand and time liabilities by way of approved securities such as government of India securities and state government securities.
-We maintain the statutory liquidity ratio through a portfolio of government of India securities that is actively managed to optimize the yield and benefit from price movements.
+At September 30, 2018, we were required to maintain the statutory liquidity ratio requirement percentage at 19.5% of our domestic net demand and time liabilities by way of approved securities such as Government of India securities and state government securities.
+We maintain the statutory liquidity ratio through a portfolio of Government of India securities that we actively manage to optimize the yield and benefit from price movements.
 Further, as a prudent liquidity management strategy, we generally maintain excess investments in securities eligible for classification under the statutory liquidity ratio requirement.
+We are also required to maintain liquidity coverage ratio, as required under Basel III, at a standalone and at a consolidated group level.
+The minimum requirement is 90.0% since January 1, 2018 and will increase to 100.0% from January 1, 2019.
+The liquidity coverage ratio requirement is met by investment in high quality liquid assets which are primarily in the form of government securities and better rated corporate bonds.
+During the three months ended September 30, 2018, we maintained a liquidity coverage ratio at a standalone and at a consolidated group level above the stipulated requirement.
+The average liquidity coverage ratio of the ICICI Group for the three months ended September 30, 2018 was 111.53%.
+In order to align the statutory liquidity ratio requirement with the liquidity coverage requirement, the Reserve Bank of India has proposed to reduce the statutory liquidity ratio by 25 basis points every quarter until the statutory liquidity ratio reaches 18.0% of net demand and time liabilities.
+The first reduction of 25 basis points will take effect from January 1, 2019.

-ICICI Bank engages in domestic investments and foreign exchange operations from a centralized trading floor in Mumbai.
+Further, we engage in domestic investments and foreign exchange operations from a centralized trading floor in Mumbai.
 As a part of our treasury activities, we also maintain proprietary trading portfolios in domestic debt and equity securities and in foreign currency assets.
 Our treasury manages our foreign currency exposures and the foreign exchange and risk hedging derivative products offered to our customers and engages in proprietary trading in currencies.
 Our investment and market risk policies are approved by the Board of Directors.